ymilky/franzy/README.md

 ### Consumer Overview

-There are 2-ways provided to consume data from Kafka - manually and automatically.
+In order to consume data from Kafka, you must have one or more valid partitions per topic assigned.
+There are 2-ways to get a partition assignment from Kafka - manually and automatically.

+The manual-assignment case is well suited to users who are tracking offsets manually or want to override and commit offset positions.
+Automatic assignment is performed via subscription and best used when storing offsets in Kafka itself.

 The process to consume data from Kafka follows a pattern something like this:

+* Setup threads for consuming
 * Assign or Subscribe (Automatically assign) at least one partition from a given topic to the consumer
 * Resume consumption from last committed offset or seek to a specific offset to determine where consumptions begins
-* Begin consuming by polling, repeating this step to the end of time
+* Begin consuming by polling in a polling thread, repeating this step to the end of time
 * Close the consumer when finished (or time itself ends)

+It is vitally important that you undestand the implicaitons of threading, polling, partition assignments, and offsets.
+This is documented in the official [Kafka](http://kafka.apache.org/documentation.html)  docs, go read it, now, and the [consumer Java API](https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html) docs too.

-This is perhaps an over-simplification as there are a few other nuances, but it's best to look at the official [Kafka](http://kafka.apache.org/documentation.html), then work your way through [Franzy-Examples](http://github.com/ymilky/frazy-examples) for more details.
+This is perhaps an over-simplification as there are a few other nuances.

 For the impatient among you, the major differences between the "manual" consumer and "subscription" or "automatic" consumer are generally offset management and partition assignment.